 Robin Cook Books In Order – A Complete List

-With over 30 novels in this genre written so far, many of which have been at some point or another on New York Times’ bestseller list, the author has perfected his writing formula over the years, which keeps his loyal readers hooked book after book.
+With around 40 novels written so far, many of which have been at some point or another on New York Times bestseller list, the author has perfected his writing formula over the years, which keeps his loyal readers hooked book after book.

 Here are the Robin Cook books in order of publication and reading order for his standalone novels and book series.

-Jack Stapleton and Laurie Montgomery Series in Publication Order
+Jack Stapleton and Laurie Montgomery Series in Order of Publication

 - Blindsight, 1991